-- The net Social Security equivalent benefit portion from federal Form RRB-1099, Box 5 - The "total gross paid" amount from federal Form RRB-1099-R, Box 7, minus any repayment from Box 8, and - Any railroad retirement disability benefit included as wages on federal Form 1040 or 1040-SR, line 1
+- The amount from federal Form RRB-1099, Box 5.
+This is the net Social Security equivalent benefit. - The amount from federal Form RRB-1099-R, Box 7 ("total gross paid"), minus any amount in Box 8 (repayments). - Any railroad retirement disability benefit included as wages on federal Form 1040 or 1040-SR. line 1.

 Line 22c.
-Enter the amount of retirement benefits you and your spouse received under the Federal Social Security Act, Box 5 of your Form SSA-1099s.
-If you or your spouse received Canadian Social Security benefits that you included in your federal taxable income, include those amounts received.
+Enter the amount of retirement benefits you and your spouse received under the Federal Social Security Act.
+This is on your Form SSA-1099, Box 5.
+If you or your spouse received Canadian Social Security benefits that you included in your federal taxable income, also include those amounts.